 There are only seven works in the exhibition, yet they deftly collude to create an embracing space.
 The aroma comes from Charan’s quishile.shile.shila, made using kawakawa leaves.
 The tactile nature of her other works, hung as if on a washing line, are similarly alluring.
 Taking advantage of Enjoy’s wall of windows, the washing line stands as if in a backyard, exhibited with intimate theatricality.
 A particular quirk I noted was the bindi on the Aaji work (a portrait of Charan’s aaji – paternal grandmother) which Charan hand embroidered, the back of it spiking outwards, leaving a mere hint of a shadow passing through.

 Tanuvasa’s Morning evening presents a grounding tableaux of a familiar (and familial) sight/site, the backyard.
 Indelibly linked to the nostalgic childhood spent outside, it’s a contrast to the gallery it’s being shown in.
 Coupled with Wall drawing, a simple line piece commanding the length of Enjoy’s longest wall, I was compelled to think about the tenuous links we all have to the amorphous concept of ‘home’, a concept that has changed in my lifetime, and over the generations of movement and marriage that came before me.

 If anything, I wanted the space to feel homelier.
 With the addition of seating, a longer visit could be encouraged, allowing more time to sit with Namesake and ruminate on everything it conjures up. – Matariki Williams

 Enjoy Public Art Gallery, Wellington

 29 June 2017 – 22 July 2017

-The Unmissables is presented as part of a partnership with the New Zealand Contemporary Art Trust, who covers the costs of paying our writers while we retain all editorial control.
+The Unmissables is presented in a partnership with the New Zealand Contemporary Art Trust, which covers the costs of paying our writers.
+We retain all editorial control.